MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 ## Create the project

-Create a new .NET project using the following process.
+Create a new .NET project by following the steps mentioned in this [link](dotnet/core/tutorials/cli-templates-create-project-template)

 ### Create the Server